-Are you going to be absent on election day?
+Are you going to be absent on Election Day or do you prefer to vote via a mailed ballot?

 Who can register to vote in Virginia?

-Any United States citizen who resides in Virginia and who will be at least 18 years old by the next general election.
+Any United States citizen who resides in Virginia and who will be at least 18 years old by the next general election can register to vote.
 If you have been convicted of a felony, you must have had your rights restored by the Governor of Virginia before you register to vote.
 If you have been declared mentally incapacitated by a Circuit Court, you must have had your rights restored by the courts before you register to vote.
+If you are registered in another state, notify that state to have your name removed from the voter rolls.

 How do I register?

-An application may be obtained from the Voter Registration Office or online at www.elections.virginia.gov/registration/voter-forms.
-Completed applications can be mailed to or dropped off at the Voter Registration Office or register online at www.elections.virginia.gov.
+An application may be obtained from the Voter Registration Office or online at https://www.elections.virginia.gov/registration/voter-forms/.
+Completed applications can be mailed to or dropped off at the Voter Registration Office or register online at https://vote.elections.virginia.gov/VoterInformation (You will need your social security number as well as your Virginia Driver’s License number for security purposes in order to complete the online registration.)

 How can I find out if I'm registered?